 In 2015 the GPAC added College of Saint Mary in Omaha, Nebraska, as its 12th member.

-Nebraska Wesleyan's membership in the GPAC will ceased after the 2015-2016 academic year.
+Nebraska Wesleyan's membership in the GPAC ceased after the 2015-2016 academic year.

-The University of Jamestown (ND) will join the GPAC as an affiliate member in 2017-18 and a full member in 2018-19.
+The University of Jamestown (ND) will join the GPAC as an affiliate member in 2017-18 and will be a full member in 2018-19.

 Since the 2005-2006 school year the GPAC has awarded the Christopherson All-Academic Award.
 The award is a traveling trophy to be presented annually to the GPAC institution with the best academic performance by its student-athletes in all sports.
 The award is named in honor of Dr. Myrvin Christopherson, former President of Dana College.
 Christopherson had served as the first chair of the GPAC Council of Presidents.
-Concordia is the most recent winner of the Christopherson All-Academic Award for their overall GPA in the 2013-2014 academic year.
-In conjuction with the Christipherson All-Academic Award annually the GPAC boasts more than 500 NAIA Scholar-Athletes.
+Concordia is the most recent winner of the Christopherson All-Academic Award.
+Concordia is the current holder of the Christopherson Award.
+In conjuction with the Christopherson All-Academic Award annually the GPAC boasts more than 500 NAIA Scholar-Athletes.

 The GPAC remains committed to Academic and Athletic Excellence!